From LCA to the NMD database

 Inclusion in NMD

-When the LCA owner chooses to have the building product included in the NMD, the LCA performer enters the environmental data and the LCA background report into the NMD.
-To access the online entry application, the LCA performer must request permission from the NMD.
+When the LCA owner chooses to have the building product included in the NMD, the LCA issuer enters the environmental data and the LCA background report into the NMD.
+To access the online entry application, the LCA issuer must request permission from the NMD.
 The input determines how the building product is categorised in the NMD.
 This is important for the findability of the product.

 Subscribe to our Newsletter